Solar Energy FAQ

 4 – In most jurisdictions, any excess energy produced can be sent through your electricity meter back to the Utility’s grid and be paid back to you*.

-Should I install solar on my roof or on a pole?
+Should I install solar on my roof or on the ground?

-The method of mounting – whether to install solar panels on your roof or through a pole mount is both personal preference and characteristics of your land and building.
+The method of mounting – whether to install solar panels on your roof or through a ground mount solution is both personal preference and characteristics of your land and building.

-For larger installations or where the roof is naturally orientated to maximize sun exposure with minimal shading throughout the day, roof mounting may be a better option.
+Where the roof is naturally orientated to maximize sun exposure with minimal shading throughout the day, roof mounting is normally a better, more economical option.

-Roost Energy will help you determine the best method and location of mounting upfront in the design phase.
+Roost Solar will help you determine the best method and location of mounting upfront in the design phase.